MV Saginaw: Construction and career

 In 2007, the ship underwent a refit that included swapping out her steam turbine for a diesel engine.
 The vessel returned to service in June 2008.
 On 31 December 2011, Saginaw suffered a second boom collapse, this time while loading coal at Thunder Bay, Ontario.
 The vessel was repaired at Thunder Bay before completing her journey to Sault Ste.
 Marie, Ontario.

+In 2026, Saginaw, along with her fleetmates were acquired by Algoma Central Corporation.